 Hi, I'm Urte Peteris.

 I am a Political Science PhD Candidate at Columbia University specializing in International Relations.
-I am currently working on a dissertation that explores how states use foreign propaganda as a means of communication.
+I am currently working on a dissertation that explores how propaganda and information operations work as international communication.

 I study how foreign propaganda strategies can be categorized, how and why states devise, deploy, and evaluate their own propaganda strategies, and how they respond to the strategies of allies and adversaries.
 I also research covert action, hybrid warfare, and civil-military affairs.
 I have a regional interest in Eastern Europe, particularly the Baltic States and Russia.